moaalaa/laravel-api-responder/readme.md

 ## Getting Started
 Remember This Package Not Perfect It's Just Like Some Helpers For Me During Development.
 You Can Visit [Laravel Official Docs](https://laravel.com/docs/master/eloquent-resource) About Api Resources For Deeper Understanding
-All The Rest Of The Documentation WIll Explain How To Install And Every Method Provided To You
+All The Rest Of The Documentation Will Explain How To Install And Every Method Provided To You

 ## Installation